Constraining the Chiral Magnetic Effect with charge-dependent azimuthal correlations in Pb-Pb collisions at $\sqrt{\it{s}_{\mathrm{NN}}}$ = 2.76 and 5.02 TeV: Results

 where $\Delta \gamma_{1,1}$ is the measured value of the correlator presented on the left panel of Fig.~\ref{fig:DeltaGammaRun1Run2}.
 Figure~\ref{fig:cmeFraction} presents the centrality dependence of the CME fraction at $\sqrt{s_\mathrm{{\rm NN}}} = 2.76$~TeV (left plot) and $\sqrt{s_\mathrm{{\rm NN}}} = 5.02$~TeV (right plot).
 The systematic uncertainties on $f_{\rm CME}$ have been estimated from the same sources as mentioned in Sec.~\ref{Section:Systematics}.
 In addition, the contribution to the systematic uncertainty stemming from $v_{2}$ was also estimated using $v_{2}\{2\}$ in Eq.~\ref{Eq:dataBkgC112} instead of the average of $v_{2}\{2\}$ and $v_{2}\{4\}$.
 All individual sources are then added in quadrature to get the total systematic uncertainty.
 We have excluded any systematic variation in the assumption of $\kappa_{2} \approx \kappa_{3}$ for the reported values of $f_{\rm CME}$.

 The total, centrality-independent systematic uncertainty is indicated by the shaded box on the line at zero.
 It is seen that for both energies $f_{\rm CME}$ is compatible with zero up to centrality $\approx$ 40\%.
 For more peripheral collisions, the value of $f_{\rm CME}$ is negative.
-This could indicate that the background may not be the same in $\gamma_{1,2}$ as in $\gamma_{1,1}$ or that the background correlations may not have a linear dependence with centrality.
+There could be several possible reasons behind this observation.
+The event plane resolution starts to decline for peripheral events giving rise to fluctuations in the measured observables.
+The non-flow, the effect of which is negligible for $\Delta\gamma_{\rm m,n}$ but significant for $v_{\rm n}$, can affect the measurement for peripheral events.
+There is another possibility that the ratio of the proportionality constants, i.e, $\kappa_{2}/\kappa_{3}$ have a centrality dependence instead of being a constant.
+Therefore the observation of negative $f_{\rm CME}$ for peripheral events could be a convoluted effect of all these underlying phenomena.
+However, within the scope of this analysis, we have limited ourselves with constant behavior of $\kappa_{2}/\kappa_{3}$ as a function of centrality.

 Finally, to estimate an upper limit on the contribution of the CME signal to the measurement of $\gamma_{1,1}$, the data points of $f_{\mathrm{CME}}$ are fitted with a constant function up to the 40\% centrality interval.
 The fit yields values $-0.021 \pm 0.045$ and $0.003 \pm 0.029$ in Pb--Pb collisions at $\sqrt{s_{\rm NN}}$ = 2.76 and 5.02 TeV, respectively.
 These results are consistent with zero CME fraction and correspond to upper limits on $f_{\mathrm{CME}}$ of 15--18\% (20--24\%) at 95\% (99.7\%) confidence level for the 0--40\% centrality interval.
 The latter values are estimated assuming Gaussian distributed uncertainties and taking into account that the CME fraction has a lower bound of 0 (see Fig.~\ref{fig:cmeFraction}).